Monotonic Reference-Free Refinement for Autoformalization: Monotonic Test-Time Optimization for Full-Theorem Autoformalization

 \subsection{Problem Statement}

-The task of \textit{full-theorem autoformalization} can be formally defined as follows: given a mathematical statement $s_\nl$ expressed in natural language and its corresponding proof $p_\nl$, the goal is to automatically obtain a formal representation $x=(s,p)$ consisting of a formal statement $s$ and a proof $p$, where $s$ must be semantically aligned with $s_\nl$, and $p$ should have a similar reasoning process of $p_\nl$ but does not necessarily follow the exactly same reasoning steps.
+The task of \textit{full-theorem autoformalization} can be formally defined as follows: given a mathematical statement $s_\nl$ expressed in natural language and its corresponding proof $p_\nl$, the goal is to automatically obtain a formal representation $x=(s,p)$ consisting of a formal statement $s$ and a proof $p$, where $s$ must be semantically aligned with $s_\nl$, and $p$ should have a similar reasoning process to $p_\nl$ but does not necessarily follow the exactly same reasoning steps.
 The essence of a formalization $x=(s,p)$ with good quality can be categorized to four dimensions:

 \textbf{Formal Validity (FV).} The full theorem formalization should be \textit{formally valid} such that the formal statement $s$ must be \textit{syntactically correct} and the formal proof $p$ \textit{entails} such formal statement.
-This formal validity can be rigorous checked by the relevant theorem prover.
-This is also commonly referred as Pass rate.
+This formal validity can be rigorously checked by the relevant theorem prover.
+This is also commonly referred to as Pass rate.

 \textbf{Logical Preservation (LP).} The formal theorem $s$ must capture the \textit{logical content and inferential structure} of $s_\nl$.

 \textbf{Mathematical Consistency (MC).} The formal theorem $s$ must coherently and accurately represent the \textit{mathematical objects and operations} present in $s_\nl$.